jwplayer/jwplayer-documentation/docs/api/errors-reference.md

 ## Setup Errors

-These errors are dispatched in a "setupError" error event, after calling jwplayer().setup() when an error occurs.
-These errors prevent the player from setting up successfully.
-In these scenarios the player will not dispatch a "ready" event.
+These errors prevent the player from setting up successfully; they occur after jwplayer().setup() is called, are dispatched in a "setupError" event and prevent the dispatch of the "ready" event.

 <a name="misc"></a>
 ### Miscellaneous